 The $21 transparent Fulton umbrellas have handles and edges trimmed that also matches whatever she is wearing.
 All the umbrellas are waterproof.

 Queen Elizabeth has hats to match all her outfits.
-Her milliner, Rachel Trevor-Morgan has special instructions for designing those hats.
+Her milliner, Rachel Trevor-Morgan, has special instructions for designing those hats.
 The brims must not be too wide to obscure her face.
-They must also not too tall.
+They must also not be too tall.
 This is to prevent her from getting stuck when she gets out of a car.

-The Queen wears only silk Hermés scarves for sporting and outdoor events.
+The queen wears only silk Hermés scarves for sporting and outdoor events.
 They, too, match her outfits.
 She is often photographed in floral scarves instead of in a solid color.